 Types of bucket elevators:

 Bucket elevators are classified into three types.
-They classified according to the bucket spacing and mode of discharge.
+They are classified according to the bucket spacing and mode of discharge.
 They are:

 1. Centrifugal Discharge elevators